legal-hkr/comfychair/README.md

   - Text to image and Image to image: Separate LoRA chains for Checkpoint and UNET modes
   - Text to video and Image to video: Separate High noise and Low noise LoRA chains
   - LoRAs are dynamically injected into workflows at generation time
+- **Localization**: Available in English (default), German, French, Polish, Spanish, and Chinese
+- **Native Android experience**: Built with Kotlin and Jetpack Compose with Material Design 3

+### Supported modes

 - **Text to image**:
-  - Mobile-optimized interface
-  - Cancel generation at any time with one-tap interrupt
-  - WebSocket-based live updates showing step-by-step progress
+  - Mobile-optimized interface with live progress updates
   - Live preview images during generation (when supported by server)
-  - Error notifications via Toast messages
 - **Image to image**:
   - Two modes: **Editing** (transformation) and **Inpainting** (mask-based)
-  - **Editing mode**:
-    - Transform images without masks using AI editing
-    - Optional reference images (up to 2) for guided transformation
+  - **Editing mode**: Transform images with optional reference images (up to 2)
-    - Mandatory LoRA selection for editing workflows
-    - Megapixels-based output sizing
-  - **Inpainting mode**:
-    - Upload source images for selective editing
-    - Mask editor with paint/eraser toggle
+  - **Inpainting mode**: Mask editor with adjustable brush size and feathered edges
-    - Adjustable brush size with visual indicator
-    - Feathered mask edges for smooth blending
-    - Megapixels-based sizing for checkpoint workflows
-  - WebSocket-based live updates showing step-by-step progress
-  - Live preview images during generation (when supported by server)
+  - Live progress updates and preview images during generation
-  - Error notifications via Toast messages
 - **Text to video**:
-  - Generate AI videos with customizable parameters
-  - High/low noise UNET and LoRA model selection
+  - Generate AI videos with high/low noise UNET and LoRA model selection
   - Live preview during generation
-  - Save videos to device gallery or share
 - **Image to video**:
-  - Animate still images into videos
+  - Animate still images into videos with adjustable length and frame rate
-  - Upload source image with visual preview
   - High/low noise UNET and LoRA model selection
-  - Adjustable video length and frame rate
   - Live preview during generation

-  - Save videos to device gallery or share
+### Media management

 - **Media viewer**:
   - Unified fullscreen viewer for images and videos
   - Swipe navigation between gallery items